TuwaiqSecondProject/Twitter/README.md

-# TWITTER SIMULIION
+# TWITTER SIMULATION

-##Functionalities in the website:
+#Functionalities in the website: